The Edge of Seventeen: Release

+Home media

 The film was released on Blu-ray and DVD by Universal Home Entertainment on February 14, 2017.

 Reception

 Box office

 The Edge of Seventeen grossed $14.4 million in the United States and Canada and $4.4 million in other territories for a total of $18.8 million, against a production budget of $9 million.

-In North America, the film was released alongside the openings of Fantastic Beasts and Where to Find Them and Bleed for This, as well as the wide expansions of Moonlight and Billy Lynn's Long Halftime Walk, and was initially expected to gross around $8 million from 1,900 theaters.
+In North America, the film was released alongside the openings of Fantastic Beasts and Where to Find Them and Bleed for This, as well as the wide expansions of Moonlight and Billy Lynn's Long Halftime Walk.
+It was initially expected to gross around $8 million from 1,900 theaters.
 However, after grossing $1.8 million on its first day, weekend projections were lowered to $4–5 million; it ended up opening with $4.8 million, finishing number seven at the box office.

 Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 94% based on 216 reviews, with an average rating of 7.90/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 94% based on 222 reviews, with an average rating of 7.90/10.
 The website's critical consensus reads, "The Edge of Seventeen's sharp script – and Hailee Steinfeld's outstanding lead performance – make this more than just another coming-of-age dramedy."
 On Metacritic, the film has a weighted average score of 77 out of 100, based on 38 critics, indicating "generally favorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.